Loading...

 3 – See Fullwiler 2010

 4 – Bell (now Kelton) actually gets this right in her 1998 paper saying “if the government ran a balanced budget with daily tax receipts and government spending timed to offset one another, there would be no effect on bank reserves.”
-This is particularly true in an environment with QE in which there are so many excess reserves.
+This is the context that matters most.
+MMT wants people to think that the government doesn’t need to take money from the private sector to be able to spend money.
+But if it wants to spend money in an inflation neutral manner then it does absolutely have to be able to obtain deposits and redistribute them.

 Kelton’s 98 paper is interesting as a semantic accounting exercise, but this doesn’t even matter for the concept of funding.
 Even if the banking system was fully nationalized and all bank liabilities were government liabilities the government would still rely on taxation as a form of balance sheet funding because the government uses taxation of endogenous private sector assets to redistribute asset value it did not create.